AerialMantis/aerialmantis.github.io/_posts/2015-09-19-introduction-to-templates.md

 ## Template Instantiation

-Instantiation is the core concept of C++ templates; it is the mechanism by which a class or function is created from it’s respective template.
+Instantiation is the core concept of C\+\+ templates; it is the mechanism by which a class or function is created from it’s respective template.

 The general template instantiation model is the same for any template, however there are different forms of instantiation and there are some special rules and exceptions surrounding specific kinds of templates.